 “As much of it as I can send your way, sweetie.”

-She got home a little past one, having stopped to grab a salad from a drive-thru for lunch.
-But she was so tired she didn’t even want to eat it, so she stuffed it in the fridge and headed up to the bedroom, printouts in hand.
+It was a little past one when she got home, having stopped to grab a salad from a drive-thru for lunch.
+But she felt so tired she didn’t even want to eat it, so she stuffed it in the fridge and headed up to the bedroom, printouts in hand.
 Stifling a yawn, she looked at the bed with longing.

 “A good, old-fashioned nap sounds like an excellent idea,” she muttered.
 She quickly changed into one of Archer’s T-shirts and crawled under the covers with a sigh.
 “Just a few minutes of rest, and then I’ll figure out how to tell him.”

 Before she could even form another thought, she was sound asleep.

 Archer hurt from his shoulders to his waist.
 When he walked into the house that evening, all he wanted to do was take a hot shower and relax.
 The day had been rough, and spending time with his two favorite girls was high on his list of priorities.
 Even though he’d been married for three years now, he still felt a welcoming rush of love just thinking about home, much less when he walked in the door.